sameersbn/docker-gitlab/README.md

 - **SSL_CA_CERTIFICATES_PATH**: List of SSL certificates to trust.
 Defaults to `/home/git/data/certs/ca.crt`.
 - **NGINX_WORKERS**: The number of nginx workers to start.
 Defaults to `1`.
 - **NGINX_HSTS_ENABLED**: Advanced configuration option for turning off the HSTS configuration.
 Applicable only when SSL is in use.
 Defaults to `true`.
 See [#138](https://github.com/sameersbn/docker-gitlab/issues/138) for use case scenario.
+- **NGINX_HSTS_MAXAGE**: Advanced configuration option for setting the HSTS max-age in the gitlab nginx vHost configuration.
+Applicable only when SSL is in use.
+Defaults to `31536000`.
 - **NGINX_PROXY_BUFFERING**: Enable `proxy_buffering`.
 Defaults to `off`.
 - **NGINX_ACCEL_BUFFERING**: Enable `X-Accel-Buffering` header.
 Default to `no`
 - **NGINX_MAX_UPLOAD_SIZE**: Maximum acceptable upload size.
 Defaults to `20m`.